Freedom Caucus: 2017–2021: First Trump presidency

-Rejection of American Health Care Act in 2017
+Rejection of the American Health Care Act in 2017

 On March 24, 2017, the American Health Care Act (AHCA), the House Republican bill to repeal and replace the Affordable Care Act, was withdrawn by Republican House Speaker Paul Ryan because it lacked the votes to pass, due in large part to opposition from Freedom Caucus Republicans who believed that the replacement provisions had the effect of failing to repeal some elements of the original Affordable Care Act.

 Two days later, President Donald Trump publicly criticized the Freedom Caucus and other right-wing groups, such as the Club for Growth and Heritage Action, that opposed the bill.
 Trump tweeted: "Democrats are smiling in D.C. that the Freedom Caucus, with the help of Club For Growth and Heritage, have saved Planned Parenthood & Obamacare!"
 On the same day, Representative Ted Poe of Texas resigned from the Freedom Caucus.
 On March 30, 2017, Trump "declared war" on the Freedom Caucus, sending a tweet urging Republicans to "fight them" in the 2018 midterm elections "if they don't get on the team" (i.e., support Trump's proposals).
 Vocal Freedom Caucus member Justin Amash responded by accusing Trump of "succumb[ing] to the D.C.
 Establishment."

 Trump later developed a closer relationship with the caucus chair, Mark Meadows.
 In April 2018, Trump described three caucus members – Meadows, Jim Jordan, and Ron DeSantis – as "absolute warriors" for his defense during the course of the Special Counsel investigation.

-During first impeachment of Trump
+During the first impeachment of Trump

 In May 2019, the Freedom Caucus officially condemned one of its founding members, Justin Amash, after he called for the impeachment of President Trump over the Trump–Ukraine scandal.
 Amash, an outspoken libertarian, announced in June 2019 that he had left the caucus; later the same year, he left the Republican Party and joined the Libertarian Party.

-During the impeachment inquiry against Trump, and subsequent first impeachment of Trump, the caucus emerged as a chief defender of Trump during the proceedings.
+During the impeachment inquiry against Trump and the subsequent first impeachment of Trump, the caucus emerged as a chief defender of Trump throughout the proceedings.

-Meadows's appointment as WH chief of staff and Liz Cheney criticism
+Meadows's appointment as WH chief of staff and criticism of Liz Cheney

 In March 2020, former Freedom Caucus chair Mark Meadows was appointed as White House chief of staff, replacing Mick Mulvaney, who was also a founding member of the Freedom Caucus.

-Freedom Caucus members have called on Liz Cheney to resign as Chair of the House Republican Conference, because of her vocal criticism of Trump's foreign policy, response to the COVID-19 pandemic, and use of social media, leading to her firing May 12, 2021, and replacement by Elise Stefanik two days later.
+Freedom Caucus members called on Liz Cheney to resign as Chair of the House Republican Conference, because of her criticism of Trump's foreign policy, response to the COVID-19 pandemic, and use of social media, leading to her firing May 12, 2021, and replacement by Elise Stefanik two days later.

 2020 National Defense Authorization Act

-In December 2020, the caucus sided with Donald Trump and opposed the NDAA on the grounds that it did not include a provision to repeal Section 230.
+In December 2020, the caucus sided with Donald Trump and opposed the NDAA because it did not include a provision to repeal Section 230.